netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 | Avocent | ACS16 | Console Server | n/a | n/a |
 | Panduit | Mini-Com High Density Patch Panel (48 Port, 1RU) | Patch Panel | n/a | n/a |

+The video demo will now show you how to add all of this into NetBoX mainly using the REST API (the device types will be uploaded manually as YAML files).

 ## Video - Adding Devices Into NetBox
 As always the best way to understand the power of NetBox is to dive right in!
-This video will step through creating all the devices for our fictional organization's new branch office network in Brisbane, Australia.`
+This video will step through creating all the devices for our fictional organization's new branch office network in Brisbane, Australia.

 With that said, let's get started.
 If you are following along, don't forget to use the [Postman collection]() for making the API calls and the [YAML files](../3-adding-the-kit/yaml_data/)` used for adding device types.